arvigeus/AZ-204/Questions/App Service.md

 ---

-Question: Suppose you're responsible for migrating your company's online store application to a Kubernetes environment hosted on Azure (AKS).
+Question: You're responsible for migrating your company's online store application to a Kubernetes environment hosted on Azure (AKS).
 This application has a set of microservices, each defined in `serviceA.yaml`, `serviceB.yaml`, and `serviceC.yaml` YAML files.
 You need to ensure the successful deployment and management of these microservices.
 Also, let's say you are required to monitor the performance and health of your application, for which you decide to integrate Azure Monitor for containers.
 How would you accomplish this task?

 ```ps
 # Variables